-And if “Vulcan” is short for “the planet between Mercury and the sun which the 19th century astronomer Le Verrier searched for”, then:
+If “Vulcan” is short for “the planet between Mercury and the sun”, then:

-- To say “Vulcan doesn't exist” is to say “it is not the case that there is exactly one x which is (a) such that x is a planet between Mercury and the sun, and (b) such that the 19th century astronomer Le Verrier searched for x”.
+- To say “Vulcan doesn’t exist” is to say “it is not the case that there is exactly one x which is such that x is a planet between Mercury and the sun”.

-The point of these paraphrases is to show that the original sentences can be analyzed in terms of sentences in which the singular terms (“Pegasus”, “Vulcan”, “the flying horse of Greek mythology”, and “the planet between Mercury and the sun …”) have all disappeared.
-The paraphrases involve the general terms “flying horse from Greek mythology” and “planet between Mercury and the sun…”, along with the existential quantifier (“there is”) and a uniqueness condition (“exactly one”).
-(Let's ignore the fact that the singular terms “Mercury” and “Le Verrier” appear within the general terms; of course this means that our procedure isn't perfectly general, but for now, let's overlook this problem.)
-The problem of negative singular existentials is thereby resolved because sentences containing names which appear to be about nonexistent objects are paraphased in terms of sentences involving general terms, quantifiers and uniqueness conditions.
+The point of these paraphrases is to show that the original sentences can be analyzed in terms of sentences in which the singular terms (“Pegasus”, “Vulcan”, “the flying horse of Greek mythology” and “the planet between Mercury and the sun”) have all disappeared.
+The paraphrases involve the general terms “flying horse from Greek mythology” and “planet between Mercury and the sun”, along with the existential quantifier (“there is”) and a uniqueness condition (“exactly one”).
+(Let’s ignore the fact that the singular terms “Mercury” and “Le Verrier” appear within the general terms; of course, this means that the procedure isn’t complete, but, in principle, it can be completed.)
+The problem of negative singular existentials is thereby resolved because sentences containing names which appear to be about nonexistent objects are paraphrased in terms of sentences involving general terms, quantifiers and uniqueness conditions.
 These latter sentences are meaningful independently of whether the general terms apply to anything.